Vasil-Todorov/XMouseFollowFocusedWindow/README.md

 #### Everyone else

-Be creative!
+Be creative, invoke XMFFW manually or as part of other commands, think about all of the possibilities!

 If you are on a tiling wm, you probably know how to implement this program into your workflow.
 If you do not, feel free  to PM me.

 If you want to share the ideas from your setup, please make a pull request, bug report, etc. I will include them here!